 The stretch of road between Watson Lake and Whitehorse, approximately another 300 miles, is in fair to good condition, with easy curves through wide river valleys and along lakes.

 From Whitehorse to Haines Junction, a distance of 100 miles, it is straight road with fair surfacing.
 The next 200 driving miles, from Haines Junction to the Alaska border, consists of long straight stretches of improved highway with wide lanes and generous shoulders; a short, winding section along the shore of Kluane Lake, which has recently been improved; followed by a long stretch of road through the Shakwak Valley—between Destruction Bay and the Alaska border—that is subject to frost heaving and potholes.
 Reconstruction and maintenance on this stretch is ongoing.
-From the Alaska–Yukon Territory border to Delta Junction, the Alaska Highway is in fair to good condition, with occasional frost heaving and shoulders ranging from narrow to generous.
+From the Alaska–Yukon border to Delta Junction, the Alaska Highway is in fair to good condition, with occasional frost heaving and shoulders ranging from narrow to generous.
 There are short straight stretches and easy curves along here.
 Watch for moose.

 3) What kind of vehicle should I take?